-- $10,000 and up: Leaving a Legacy Level
+Leaving a Legacy Sponsors:

-Many organizations and individuals have made the story that is unfolding in the I-90 corridor of Washington State possible.
-We look forward to recognizing them in the feature documentary.
+Thanks to the organizations and individuals who contributed time and resources to this project.
+Many organizations and individuals have made the story that is unfolding in the I-90 corridor of Washington State possible, and each deserve tremendous credit for their contributions.